 The Literal/Historical/Grammatical Hermeneutic

-The following is taken from Shield of Faith, and has full permission to be mirrored here since both sites are owned and operated by the same person.
+The following is taken from What In The World, and has full permission to be mirrored here since both sites are owned and operated by the same person.

 By literal, we mean that unless there is a compelling reason to allegorize or spiritualize a passage, it should be taken as written.
 This is the opposite of interpretation according to preconceived beliefs.
 For example, if one wishes to see whether the Bible treats miracles as actual events or simply as moral lessons, one examines the text to see whether the writer is teaching or simply reporting.
 On the other hand, if one has already decided that miracles are impossible, then that person would be forced to interpret accounts of miracles as moral lessons, without regard for the context.
 And when we consider the fact that the Christian faith hinges upon a colossal miracle, the resurrection of Jesus from the dead, an a priori disbelief in miracles is wholly incompatible with the Christian faith.